icebob/moleculer-java-site/src/concepts.md

 - [Vert.x](https://vertx.io/): The core Vert.x components use [Callbacks](https://en.wikipedia.org/wiki/Callback_(computer_programming))
 and there are modules for [RxJava](https://github.com/ReactiveX/RxJava) and Quasar

-To summarize the essence of "Molecular for Java" in a similar way, we could describe this:
+To summarize the essence of "Moleculer for Java" in a similar way, we could describe this:

 - [Moleculer](https://moleculer-java.github.io/moleculer-java/): Moleculer uses [Promises](https://berkesa.github.io/datatree-promise/)
 and manages sequential flow controls through "*then().then().then()*"